Mercury13/unicodia/develop.md

       * File → Update data, Go → Find warnings → All, and close those changes
     * If some blocks should be logically near, but specific language makes a mess (Greek → Ancient Greek numbers), add an ellipsis to the beginning using ``locale.xml``.
       * This ellipse will automatically go if you sort blocks by code
-  * Block extension history:
-    * Add the new version to ``BlockExtensionHistory``
-    * Run it, check if the block was extended/shrunk
-    * Write that to ``UcBlocks.cpp``
-      * Sample: during U2…16 three blocks were extended (Tibt, Ahom, Egyp format) and one shrunk (Tang supp)
-	* As an alternative, you may check what changed in NEWEST Blocks.txt, as older data is already written
   * Decapitalization rules: “LATIN CAPITAL LETTER A” → “Latin capital letter A”
     * They are in ``AutoBuilder/data.cpp``
 	* See _Decapitalization rules_ below